• Slow down and obey all traffic laws and speed limits.

 • Teach young children the safety rules for walking, bicycling, or riding in a car or bus.

-• If you ride a school bus, learn and practice the safety rules for waiting at the bus stop, getting on and off the bus, and riding the bus.
+TIPS FOR STUDENTS • If you ride a school bus, learn and practice the safety rules for waiting at the bus stop, getting on and off the bus, and riding the bus.
 If you walk to school, learn and practice the safety rules for pedestrians.
 Always cross at crosswalks or corner to corner.
-Obey all traffic lights or crossing
+Obey all traffic lights or crossing guard instructions.

 • Buckle up when you’re riding in a car and ride in the back seat.
 It’s the safest place for young people.
 Be a good role model for your younger brothers, sisters and friends and help them learn practice and safety rules.